 How the Consumer Price Index (CPI) Impacts HOA Assessments

 If you’re a board member of your community, you’re charged with determining your association’s annual assessment – and as part of your fiduciary responsibility to your association and its members, you must ensure any increases are appropriate and reasonable.
-As a result, many communities’ governing documents require associations to tie assessment increases to the Consumer Price Index (CPI) – a solution that standardizes the process and helps ensure fairness, but often creates confusion for stakeholders.
+As a result, many communities’ governing documents require associations to tie assessment increases to the Consumer Price Index (CPI).
+This solution standardizes the process and helps ensure fairness but often creates confusion for stakeholders.

-If your community is professionally managed, consult with your property management company for more information – a quality firm will be able to leverage its budgeting and financial experience to provide guidance.
+If your community is professionally managed, consult your property management company for more information – a quality firm can leverage its budgeting and financial experience to provide guidance.
 But to get you started, we’ve compiled some information about the Consumer Price Index – what it is and what you need to consider before you get started.

-2. Which index to use?As we just noted, the BLS doesn’t just publish one Consumer Price Index based on one group of consumers in one area – instead, it releases several indices measuring the spending of two groups, Urban Consumers (CPI-U) and Urban Wage Earners and Clerical Workers (CPI-W) at various times of the year.
+2. Which index to use?As we just noted, the BLS doesn’t just publish one Consumer Price Index based on one group of consumers in one area.
+Instead, it releases several indices measuring the spending of two groups, Urban Consumers (CPI-U) and Urban Wage Earners and Clerical Workers (CPI-W), at various times of the year.
 CPI results for these groups are published monthly for four key regions of the country, semi-monthly for 11 metropolitan areas, and semi-annually for 13 additional markets.
-With so many CPI options, it’s critical that your community’s governing documents clearly specify which index must be used in order to ensure transparency and manage homeowner expectations.
+With so many CPI options, it’s critical that your community’s governing documents specify which index must be used to ensure transparency and manage homeowner expectations.

-3. What is your base period?In CPI terms, the base period is the timeframe in which the BLS sets the average Consumer Price Index to 100 – that helps facilitate relative comparisons over time.
-Again, clarity is very important – make sure your community’s governing documents clearly spell out the base period during which assessments will be calculated to avoid confusion and build consensus.
+3. What is your base period?In CPI terms, the base period is the timeframe in which the BLS sets the average Consumer Price Index to 100 – which helps facilitate relative comparisons over time.
+Again, clarity is essential – make sure your community’s governing documents spell out the base period during which assessments will be calculated to avoid confusion and build consensus.

-4. Plan for contingencies.By using the CPI to determine assessments, your association will likely have adequate funds available to cover your community’s basic maintenance and upkeep.
-But your allocation may not be enough to cover the costs of unforeseen repairs, projects, improvements or emergencies, so your association may need to collect a special assessment if these needs should arise.
+4. Plan for contingencies.Using the CPI to determine assessments, your association will likely have adequate funds available to cover your community’s basic maintenance and upkeep.
+But your allocation may not be enough to cover the costs of unforeseen repairs, projects, improvements, or emergencies, so your association may need to collect a special assessment if these needs should arise.

 Your community, like many others, may be using the Consumer Price Index to determine your annual assessment – after all, it’s a proven method for ensuring fairness and consistency.
-But it’s important to ensure that your governing documents include specific details about the process to ensure accuracy and avoid confusion.
-It’s a good idea to have your association’s legal counsel review your governing documents, and if necessary, provide clarification or revisions.
-A good property management company can also leverage its budget and financial experience to provide more information on this complex topic.
+But it’s vital to ensure that your governing documents include specific details about the process to ensure accuracy and avoid confusion.
+It’s a good idea to have your association’s legal counsel review your governing documents and provide clarification or revisions if necessary.
+A good property management company can leverage its budget and financial experience to provide more information on this complex topic.